harish-nexthop/jira-slack-bot/README.md

-A bot that connects Jira and Slack whose purpose is to track the IT Jira ticket process and post the weekly reports to the team Slack channel
+Overall project goal is to make a bot that connects Jira and Slack whose purpose is to track the IT Jira ticket process and post the weekly reports to the team Slack channel.
+First step was to learn Jira API and create .env file that stores Jira credentials (URL, email, API Token).
+Then get first API call from Jira to return tickets using get_open_tickets function in jira_client.py and then analyze the data of the list of tickets.